-We had a large conference this week.
+We had a large Stake conference this week.
 Church authorities traveled from Boston and Salt Lake to release our stake president of 10+ years and find someone to replace him.
 I was certainly curious about the process, but as only a two year inhabitant I wasn’t as deeply impacted as some others may have been.

 Instead I was looking for personal help.
 For advice on how to proceed, for comfort to go onward, for energy to keep serving.
 I was resolved to do better.
-I had taken a few weeks off due to car troubles that rendered me pretty immobile.
+I had taken a few weeks off service due to car troubles that rendered me pretty immobile.
 But I had paid the cash and almost was back into my side project of driving everyone everywhere.
 So I showed up to the first meeting having sacrificed my weekend homework in favor of being a listening ear.
 I struggled to receive the counsel from outgoing leadership anxious to give final bits of instructions after ten years of ministry.
 I could take a few more challenges.
 I could do better.

 A short break allowed me to pick someone up and return for the next meeting where I found another soul I had forgotten.
 We met with others and as I scanned the familiar faces pouring into the hall I remembered sorrows and joys and struggles and triumphs.
-The girl who had dated the guy behind her who was sitting with his wife who sat next to the girl who had just broken up with the guy two rows behind her with the guy still pining for the girl who sat so in front…. and so on.
+The girl who had dated the guy behind her who was sitting with his wife who sat next to the girl who had just broken up with the guy two rows behind her with the guy still pining for the girl who sat in front…. and so on.
 And with the sight came the urge to help, to make things better.
 So I tried to wrangle and keep track, to encourage and support but spread too thin I could only do so much.
 I sat and tried to listen as the principles of the gospel were unfolded by our visiting master teacher.
-But the fan turned on and I watched the girls on either side in an attempted to detect shivers requiring my largely decorative suit coat.
+But the fan turned on and I watched the girls on either side in an attempt to detect shivers requiring my largely decorative suit coat.
 I went home tired.
 With a few notes and some resolutions.

 The next day it began again.
 I awoke in the quiet house and headed out to pick up my two companions for the day.
 We settled ourselves in to find out who our new stake president would be and soon found the audio was off.
-In the back of a room with 1000 chairs we could see, a bit, and hear, a bit, but it was a strain.
+In the back of a room with 1000 chairs we could see a bit, and hear, a bit, but it was a strain.
 I knew a guy that knew a guy so I left them to it and started troubleshooting.
 I found him in a closet already hard at work checking a bunch of wires for the disconnected.
 A cluster of concerned proactive fixers like myself were gathered around staring helplessly at the wall of wires.
 What could we do?

 We set up a chain of thumbs up and downs as we jiggled each wire and moved them around.
 Nothing seemed to work.
 Sometimes the audio would pop on for a few seconds then disappear, but it seemed entirely independent of our tinkerings.
 A slip of scratch paper had the instructions: “IF no SOUND do this: PRAY.
 Move red wire to homemade CJ25 jack and look for red lights on the bar.
 Then Hope and PRAY”